devconcept/multer-gridfs-storage/wiki/Generators.md

 Q: Why the result is an array?
 An object wouldn't be better?

-A: Because you are using ES6 features you can also use [destructuring][3] to assign those values producing cleaner code
+A: Because you are using ES6 features you can also use [destructuring][destructuring] to assign those values producing cleaner code

 Compare